 Buffalo can boast of a connection to the United States presidency in a way few cities can.
 The city sent two native sons to the White House, looked on in horror at an assassination and witnessed the extraordinary swearing in of the man who would become one of the greatest presidents.
 Here’s a brief tour of Presidential Buffalo.

-Start modestly in North Buffalo on Fordham Drive.
-Near the corner of Lincoln Parkway, appropriately enough, you’ll find a non-descript stone memorial in the median of the street that marks the spot where President William McKinley was assassinated in September 1901, while visiting the Pan-American Exposition.
+Head to North Buffalo and Fordham Drive near the corner of the appropriately named Lincoln Parkway.
+Here, you’ll find a non-descript stone memorial in the median of the street that marks the spot where President William McKinley was assassinated in September 1901, while visiting the Pan-American Exposition.
 It’s surprisingly humble, but the area is well cared for by the street’s homeowners.

 A few blocks away on Forest Avenue, the Resource Center of the Buffalo History Museum displays the .32 caliber revolver that anarchist Leon Czolgosz used to shoot McKinley as part of its “Spirit of the City” exhibit about the Pan-American Exposition.